 How do you get out of it?

 Once the Credit Card Payment figure is zero or positive, the next step is to recognize that you have debt and may not be able to pay the card off in full.
 Commit to using the Credit Card Payment category to help you pay it off.

-Budget for your upcoming expenses and cover overspending.
+Assign money for your upcoming expenses and cover overspending.
 Prioritize cash spending and overspending first, then cover credit overspending if you have enough cash.
 If you've covered all your overspending and have money left over, assign some money to the Credit Card Payment category.
 As you're working to get of the float, always check the Credit Card Payment category before you make a payment—this may mean that you need to turn off automatic payments to the card.

 You’re taking back control of this process, and you’ll pay the bill based on what you have set aside in your budget.
 Once the cash in the Credit Card Payment category matches what you owe on the card, you're all set to pay in full and turn back on automatic payments.